VP-Trading/safaricom-ussd/README.md

 ## Security

-If you discover any security related issues, please email author@email.com instead of using the issue tracker.
+If you discover any security related issues, please email dev@vptrading.et instead of using the issue tracker.

 ## Credits

-- [Author Name][link-author]
+- [Alazar Kassahun][link-author]
 - [All Contributors][link-contributors]

 ## License